balancer/docs-v3/docs/concepts/router/README.md

 this accounting approach with additional external calls or further Vault interactions allows for more flexible liquidity.

 ### Settling debt
-While the Vault's core primitives for sure accrue either debt & or credit, the Router's callback has this possibility as optional.
+While the Vault's core primitives accrue either debt & or credit (as part of the logic defined in pools), the Router's callback has this possibility as optional.
 Regardless of usage all debts & credits need to be settled at the end of the transaction otherwise the transaction [reverts](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/vault/contracts/Vault.sol#L83) because the `_accountDelta` has not been cleared.

 ## Router Queries
 Querying user-operations execute the Vaults primitives but instead of setting debt/credit the query functions simply return the `amountsCalculated`.
+However only valid calls succeed as the `transient` modifier ensures balance changes within the Vault are settled
+Action: Verify this with Juani where transient is being executed as part of a quote

+Instead of calling `invoke` on the Vault, the Router calls `quote` on the Vault.
+This modifier ensures that it is a `staticcall` as in an offchain eth_call.
+All operations with the `withHandler` modifier can be queried.

 ## Custom Router
 Action: verify if what governance approvals are required for custom routers due to approvals.